EmmanuelOga/emmanueloga.github.com/_posts/2010-10-24-rubyconf-br.md

 <p class="meta">24 October 2010</p>

 Tomorrow I'm travelling to Sao Pablo, Brasil, to attend the rubyconf brazil for the first time.
-Pretty exiting times!
+Exiting times!
 See you there?